 Cook in season.
 If you are going to be making all the food, the best thing to do is cook in season.
 This means making dishes out of produce that is at its peak.
 You can usually get lower priced produce at Farmer’s markets as well.
 Did you know meat has a season as well?
 Ask your local farmer what is in season and what they have extra of and they may be able to sell it to you at a discounted rate if you buy in bulk.
 I once did this and was astonished at how low cost you can get meat directly from the farm.

-Use coupons to get the best deals on BBQ necessities.
+Use coupons to get deals on the best bbq edmonton necessities.
 Before 4th of July, there are often a lot of sales on condiments, for example.
 Stock up then for the entire season so you won’t have to pay full price the next time.
 I have often found that you can even get them for free!

 Check out craigslist or Freecycle for items such as tablecloths, BBQ Tools, BBQ’s, backyard games and even leftovers from weddings such as napkins that people may be giving away.